Mihails-Birjukovs/Low_C-SNR_Particle_Detection/README.md

 Q: How does the code work?

-A: There will soon be an arXiv preprint, which will be linked here.
+A: There will soon be an arXiv preprint that will be linked here.

 Q: How does one use the code?